 BIO

-Growing up in Hawaii, Elijah reflects, “When I saw people come to Hawaii from all over the world and buy their dream homes on the beach, I didn’t just wonder how they did it...
-I was inspired to understand the process and acquire the knowledge necessary to help others realize their financial dreams!"
+Reflecting on his upbringing, Elijah shares, “When I saw people come to Hawaii from all over the world and buy their dream homes on the beach, I didn’t just wonder how they did it.
+I was inspired to understand the process and acquire the knowledge necessary to help others realize their financial dreams.”

 Designation Disclaimers